Translates of completely normal elements and the Morgan-Mullen conjecture: A construction of completely normal elements

-We have established that $\lambda_\sigma=0$ for every $\sigma\in\Gal(\F_{q^n}/\F_q)$ and the desired result follows. \end{proof} \begin{proposition} Assume that $n=n_1n_2$ where $n_1$ and $n_2$ are relatively prime.
-If $a_i\in\F_{q^{n_i}}$ is $q^{n_i}/q$-completely normal for $i=1,2$, then $a_1a_2+c$ is $q^n/q$-completely normal for every $c\in\F_q$. \end{proposition} \begin{proof} Fix some $c\in\F_q$ and take some $d\mid n$.
-It suffices to prove that $a_1a_2+c$ is $q^n/q^d$-normal.
-It is clear that $d=d_1d_2$, for some unique $d_i\mid n_i$, for $i=1,2$.
-Clearly, for $i=1,2$, $a_i$ is $q^{n_i}/q$-normal, hence, by Lemma~\ref{lemma:hb1}, $a_1$ is $q^{n_1d_2}/q^{d}$-normal and $a_2$ is $q^{n_2d_1}/q^{d}$-normal.
-Now, since $\gcd(n_2/d_2,n_1/d_1)=1$, Lemma~\ref{lemma:a1a2-1} implies our assertion. \end{proof} \begin{remark} The proof of Proposition~\ref{propo:a1a2-1} is essentially identical to that of Proposition~\ref{propo:hb2}, only with Lemma~\ref{lemma:a1a2-1} in mind, instead of Lemma~\ref{lemma:hb2}. \end{remark} \begin{remark} For the purposes of this work, we are interested in finding $q^n/q$-completely normal elements, that have multiplicative order $q^n-1$.
+a contradiction. \end{proof} \begin{remark} The proof of Proposition~\ref{propo:a1a2-1} uses essentially the same arguments with that of Proposition~\ref{propo:hb2}, only with Lemma~\ref{lemma:x+1} in mind, instead of Lemma~\ref{lemma:hb2}. \end{remark} \begin{remark} For the purposes of this work, we are interested in finding $q^n/q$-completely normal elements, that have multiplicative order $q^n-1$.
 However, the element $a_1a_2$ that is obtained from Lemma~\ref{lemma:hb2} has order at most $(q^{n_1}-1)(q^{n_2}-1)/(q-1)$.
 In other words the construction of completely normal elements in the original proof of Theorem~\ref{thm:cnbt} never yields primitive elements.
 In our opinion this is a key factor for the persistence of Conjecture~\ref{conj:mm}. \end{remark} As a corollary of Proposition~\ref{propo:a1a2-1}, we obtain the main result of this section. \begin{theorem} Let $\F_{q^n}/\F_q$ be a finite field extension and let $n=p_1^{n_1}\cdots p_k^{n_k}$ be the prime decomposition of $n$, with $k\geq 2$.
-Further, take some $q^{p_i^{n_i}}/q$-completely normal $a_i$, for every $i=1,\ldots ,k$ and set $\theta = a_1\cdots a_k$.
-Then the set of translates $\mathcal T_\theta$ is comprised of $q^n/q$-completely normal elements. \end{theorem} \begin{proof} Proposition~\ref{propo:hb2}, used inductively, ensures that $a_1\cdots a_{k-1}$ is $q^{p_1^{n_1}\cdots p_{k-1}^{n_{k-1}}}/q$-completely normal.
+Further, take some $q^{p_i^{n_i}}/q$-completely normal $a_i$, for every $i=1,\ldots ,k$ and set $a = a_1\cdots a_k$. \begin{enumerate} \item If $p\mid n$, the set of translates $\mathcal T_a$ is comprised of $q^n/q$-completely normal elements. \item If $p\nmid n$, then the set $\mathcal T_a\setminus\{ a -Tr_{q^n/q}(a)\cdot n^{-1}\}$ (where $n$ is seen as an element of $\F_q$), is comprised of $q^n/q$-completely normal elements \end{enumerate} \end{theorem} \begin{proof} Proposition~\ref{propo:hb2}, used inductively, ensures that $a_1\cdots a_{k-1}$ is $q^{p_1^{n_1}\cdots p_{k-1}^{n_{k-1}}}/q$-completely normal.
 Now, apply Proposition~\ref{propo:a1a2-1}. \end{proof} \begin{remark} Another way to attack Conjecture~\ref{conj:mm} emerges from Theorem~\ref{thm:completely_normal_translates}.
-Namely, a finite field extension $\F_{q^n}/\F_q$, such that for any $\theta\in\F_{q^n}$ with $\F_{q^n} = \F_q(\theta)$, there exists a primitive element within $\mathcal{T}_\theta$, possesses the \emph{translate property}.
-It is well-known that for fixed $n$, there exists a number $TP(n)$, such that for any prime power $q\geq TP(n)$, the finite field extension $\F_{q^n}/\F_q$ possesses the translate property, see \cite{carlitz53a}.
-Now, with the terminology of Theorem~\ref{thm:completely_normal_translates}, it is clear that $\F_{q^n} = \F_q(\theta)$ and that the existence of a primitive element within the set $\mathcal{T}_{\theta}$ implies that $\F_{q^n}/\F_q$ possesses the MM property.
-In other words, the translate property implies the MM property.
-However, the above is of small practical interest for our cause, as the numbers $TP(n)$ seem to be significantly larger than $n$, see \cite{baileycohensutherlandtrudgian19}, hence Theorems~\ref{thm:hb1}, \ref{thm:gk1}, and \ref{thm:gk2} have already settled these extensions. \end{remark}
+Namely, Theorem~\ref{thm:completely_normal_translates} links the MM property with the translate property (and its strong version).
+The corresponding definitions and the details of this interesting connection are explained briefly in Appendix~\ref{app:tp}.
+However, as explained in more detail in Appendix~\ref{app:tp}, this connection is of small practical interest for the purposes of this work. \end{remark}